QNester/bullhorn/README.md

 Class method `#receive` will registrate your class User as receiver.
 In arguments we must pass Hash instance where keys - channels names as symbols, and values - procs for fetching values required to send notification.
-For sms channel expected that proc will return receiver's mobile number.
 For push channel expected that proc will return receiver's fcm registration id.
 For email expected that proc will return receiver's email address.